johnweland/docker-sidecar/README.md

 <!-- PROJECT LOGO -->
 <br />

-<h3 align="center">A generic Docker sidecar</h3>
+<h3 align="center">A Docker sidecar UNIX Domain Socket Server</h3>

 <p align="center">
-    A solid template to jumpstart your Typescript written nodejs projects running with Docker!
+    A container for creating a unix domain socket server aswell as taking in and manipulating file descriptors
     <br />
     <a href="https://github.com/johnweland/docker-sidecar"><strong>Explore the docs »</strong></a>
     <br />